 Measuring Economic Activity in the Presence of Superstar MNEs

-(Revise and resubmit, Economic Letters) The Finance Act of 2015 introduced Irish residency, foreign-owned status to a number of large firms that otherwise functioned as “Stateless” while maintaining minimal effective tax rates on profits earned internationally.
+(Accepted, Economic Letters) The Finance Act of 2015 introduced Irish residency, foreign-owned status to a number of large firms that otherwise functioned as “Stateless” while maintaining minimal effective tax rates on profits earned internationally.
 In tandem with this change came a +25% increase in GDP.

 With these changes Irish GDP has become unpredictable, national accounting workarounds seem to be inadequate and a lack of vision of domestic activity available to policymakers hampers countercyclical fiscal action.